masmarkus/SparkFlowDeepLearning/README.md

 ## Installation

-Install sparkflow via pip: `$ pip install sparkflow` SparkFlow requires Apache Spark >= 2.0, flask, and Tensorflow to all be installed.
+Install sparkflow via pip :
+`$ pip install sparkflow`

+SparkFlow requires Apache Spark >= 2.0, flask, and Tensorflow to all be installed.